 The 7620 model has a solid clear coat aluminum housing and endplate with solid hard coat anodized aluminum rotor cups and solid PTFE stator plates.
 The repair kits for the 7620 model are solid.

-Designed for screw conveyors and other bulk handling equipment ranging from 3.937” to 6.00”
+These industrial seals are designed for screw conveyors and other bulk handling equipment ranging from 3.937” to 6.00”

 Temperature ranges -50F to 400F